 Wallingford is in the south of Oxfordshire.
 However, it was once part of the county of Berkshire until borders were changed in 1974.
 It is easy to reach from London, Oxford, Reading and most of the United Kingdom.
 Some of the most popular ways of travelling to Wallingford are;

-- By Car: Wallingford is easily accessible from the M40, M4 and A34.
+• By Car: Wallingford is easily accessible from the M40, M4 and A34.
 Parking is easy in the town, with many car parks to choose from in the centre.

-- By Bus: Thames Travel provides bus routes to Wallingford from Oxford, Reading, Henley, Didcot and many surrounding villages.
+• By Bus: Thames Travel provides bus routes to Wallingford from Oxford, Reading, Henley, Didcot and many surrounding villages.

-- By Train: Whilst Wallingford doesn’t have its own train station, there are train services from the nearby village of Cholsey.
+• By Train: Whilst Wallingford doesn’t have its own train station, there are train services from the nearby village of Cholsey.
 Cholsey is two miles away, and there is also a train station at Didcot Parkway, 6 miles away.
 Both stations offer frequent services to London Paddington, Oxford and Reading.
 Didcot Parkway also has a train line to Wales and the West Country.

-Wallingford has a rich and colourful history for which it has become famous for.
+Wallingford has a rich and colourful history for which it has become famous.
 King Alfred the Great built Wallingford in the 9th century as a defence against the Vikings.
 You can still see the original Saxon ramparts today.
 William the Conqueror famously crossed over the river in Wallingford, at the same spot where the town’s 300-metre bridge stands today.

 In the 1600s, Wallingford was used as a stronghold for King Charles and was the last of his garrisons to fall.
 Then in 1652, Oliver Cromwell demolished the Castle of Wallingford in order to use the stone and timber to build part of Windsor Castle.